achrissan/QuantificationProject/README.md

 - Manually adjust cropping coordinates around the heart:
   - `y_min, y_max = ...`
   - `x_min, x_max = ...`
-- Separate cropping is used for:
-  - main perfusion images
-  - dilute AIF series
+- Separate cropping is used for the main perfusion images and the dilute AIF series

 #### Step 4 – Select ROIs
 The notebook will open interactive windows to select: